WokLibCodeClub/Hello-Python/step2/step2.md

   age = this_year - born - 1
 ```

 The final line of the programme is the line which prints the age.
-This will be the same as before, and because this
+This will be the same as before, but this line will *not be indented*, because we want it to run in both cases, whether the answer to the birthday question was "y" or "n".

+We now have an age calculator programme which will give the correct answer for everybody.

 The indentations show which lines of code should run in the True case and which lines should run in the False case.
 The blocks of code which are indented are signalled by a colon at the end of the previous line.

-Python uses this method of indentation to distinguish chunks of code in lots of places, not just in ```if``` blocks, but also in repeat loops and when we write our own functions.
+Python uses this indentation method to distinguish chunks of code in lots of places, not just in ```if``` blocks, but also in repeat loops and when we write our own functions.

 -----